CloudStar2077/baby-tools-shop/README.md

 For a simular purpose create the `.gitignore`.
 This contains everything to ignore uploading into the Git repository.
 Basicly files which are automatically generated, local (database, settings), secret or doesn't belong in the repository.

-In `èxamples.env` are the placeholders for the envoirement variables.
-These have to be replaced with yours and renamed in `.env` before image build.
+In the `èxamples.env` are the placeholders for the envoirement variables, replace it with yours and rename the file in `.env` before building the image.

 Build the image by typing